python/cpython/Doc/library/weakref.rst

 .. method:: WeakValueDictionary.itervaluerefs()

-   Return an iterator that yields the weak references to the values.
+   Return an :term:`iterator` that yields the weak references to the values.

    .. versionadded:: 2.5